MicrosoftDocs/memdocs/sccm/core/understand/install-the-ltsb.md

 ---
-title: "Install a site using the 1606 baseline media  | Microsoft Docs"
+title: "Install a site using the 1606 baseline media "
 description: "Install or upgrade to the LTSB for System Center Configuration Manager." ms.custom: na ms.date: 09/06/2017